Get Happy!! (Elvis Costello album): Retrospective appraisal

 Some commentators highlighted the performances of the Attractions.
 Deeming Get Happy!! an album of chemistry rather than "individual cameos", Thomson states that the record showed the backing band at "their rawest and roughest", with "little sophistication" from Armed Forces.
 Nelson agreed, finding their performances stand out with individual styles that become "almost automated", thereby "embroidering Costello's frenzied impulses into supple, insinuating grooves that can seem at times almost oblivious to the man raving over them".
 Perone notes that Pete Thomas's bass drum is higher in the mix, giving the tracks a "four-on-the-floor style" that differentiates Get Happy!! from other albums Costello made with the Attractions.

-In lists ranking Costello's albums from worst to best, Get Happy!! has consistently ranked among his best.
-In 2021, writers for Stereogum placed it at number three, arguing that Costello composed a one-of-a-kind album in which "no pop songwriter has provided so efficient and complete an experience since the Beatles circa Hard Day's Night [1964]."
-They concluded, "Get Happy!! is all strong medicine and weapons-grade hooks."
-A year later, writing for Spin magazine, Al Shipley placed it at number six, referring to it as "an incredible burst of energy" in which "the Attractions' manic performances and some of Costello's most deranged wordplay give the album a frenetic charge even beyond their other early albums."
-The same year, Gallucci also placed it at number five in Ultimate Classic Rock, stating "there are better Costello albums but few as enjoyable".
+Writing for Spin magazine, Al Shipley referred to it as "an incredible burst of energy" in which "the Attractions' manic performances and some of Costello's most deranged wordplay give the album a frenetic charge even beyond their other early albums."

 Get Happy!! has made appearances on several lists of the best albums of the 1980s, including in 1989 by Rolling Stone at number 11, in 2002 by Pitchfork at number 26, and in 2012 by Slant Magazine at number 68.
-Additionally, Rolling Stone placed it at number 65 on its list of the best albums of the past 20 years in 1987.
+Additionally, Rolling Stone placed it at number 65 on its list of the best albums of the past 20 years, in 1987.
 It was also placed at number 298 in the third edition of English writer Colin Larkin's All Time Top 1000 Albums (2000).
-Based on its appearances in professional rankings and listings, the aggregate website Acclaimed Music lists Get Happy!! as the 12th most acclaimed album of 1980, the 76th most acclaimed album of the 1980s and the 537th most acclaimed album in history.